-Restructuring Charges -We recognize a liability for exit and disposal activities when the liability is incurred.
-Our restructuring charges consist of severance and other one-time benefits, contract terminations and other charges.
-Liabilities for costs associated with a restructuring activity are measured at fair value and are recognized when the liability is incurred.
+Restructuring - Our restructuring expenses consist of severance and other one-time benefits, contract terminations and other expenses.
+Liabilities for costs associated with a restructuring activity are measured at fair value.
 One-time termination benefits are expensed at the date we notify the employee, unless the employee must provide future service, in which case the benefits are expensed ratably over the future service period.
-A liability for contract termination costs represents a liability for costs to terminate a contract before the end of its term and is recognized at fair value when we terminate the contract in accordance with the contract terms, which is usually done by giving written notice to the counterparty within the notification period specified by the contract or by otherwise negotiating a termination with the counterparty.
+A liability for terminating a contract before the end of its term, which is usually done by giving written notice to the counterparty within the notification period specified by the contract or by otherwise negotiating a termination with the counterparty, is recognized at fair value on the notification date.
 A liability for costs that will continue to be incurred under a contract for its remaining term without economic benefit to the entity is recognized at the cease-use date.
-Costs to terminate a lease before the end of its term are recognized when the property is vacated.
 Other costs primarily consist of asset write-offs, which are expensed when incurred.